 1. Cathedral of St. Paul

-If you’re on a hunt for the best places to take pictures in Minnesota, make sure you visit the Cathedral of St. Paul.
-Built during the 1900s, the cathedral is a pilgrimage site today, known as the North Shrine of the Apostle Paul.
+If you’re hunting for the best places to take pictures in Minnesota, visit the Cathedral of St. Paul.
+Built-in the 1900s, the cathedral is a pilgrimage site known as the North Shrine of the Apostle Paul.

-Featuring a Classical Renaissance design, the cathedral’s interior seats 3000 people.
-It’s open for tourists for most parts of the day except during holy services and Masses since the cathedral is still an active worship place.
+Featuring a Classical Renaissance design, the cathedral’s interior seats 3,000 people.
+It’s open for tourists for most of the day except during holy services and Masses since the cathedral is still an active worship place.

 If you want to learn more about the history of the building, you can take a one-hour guided tour at 1 pm.
-These tours take place from Tuesday to Friday and will teach you quite a bit about the cathedral’s history.
+These tours take place from Tuesday to Friday and will teach you much about the cathedral’s history.

-Just like its abandoned places, Minnesota is also notorious for many haunted spots.
-One of these haunted places in Minnesota is the Schmidt Brewery, which is located next to Keg and Case Market.
+Like its abandoned places, Minnesota is notorious for many haunted spots.
+One of these haunted places in Minnesota is the Old Schmidt Brewery, which is located at the now Keg and Case Market.